webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 <div class="webgpu_center"><img src="resources/webgpu-simple-compute-diagram.svg" style="width: 553px;"></div>

-After the computation is finished we ask WebGPU to copy from `buffer` to `resultBuffer`
+After the computation is finished we ask WebGPU to copy from `workBuffer` to `resultBuffer`

 ```js